AnonymousRand/sse_implementations/README.md

     ```
     make
     ```
-    and then run either the non-compiler-optimized (debug) main executable with
+    and then run either the non-compiler-optimized (debug) version with
     ```
     ./cmake-build-debug/main
     ```